William Brewster (Mayflower passenger): Death

 William Brewster died on 10 April 1644, at Duxbury, Plymouth Colony.
-He was predeceased by his wife, Mary Brewster, who died in April 1627, aged about sixty.Caleb H. Johnson, The Mayflower and Her Passengers (Indiana: Xlibris Corp., copyright 2006 Caleb Johnson), pp. 94 & 98 Brewster's body was buried at Burial Hill in Plymouth.
-A memorial stone exists there for him, which states that it is in honour of "Elder William Brewster, Patriarch of the Pilgrims and their Ruling Elder 1609–1644".
-The burial place of his wife Mary is unknown.
+He was predeceased by his wife, Mary Brewster, who died in April 1627, aged about sixty.
+A cenotaph stone was erected for him and his wife Mary, commemorating his honor; "Elder William Brewster, Patriarch of the Pilgrims and their Ruling Elder 1609–1644".
 William Brewster was characterized in a 1992 biography as the "father of New England" and a "sine qua non of the entire Pilgrim adventure, its backbone, its brain and its conscience."
+Brewster is also the subject of a one-act play, The Separatist, published in 1934, written by Hamilton playwright Mary P. Hamlin.